9 Marks of a Calvinist Cult (tiny version)

 Reforming people's thoughts is absolutely necessary for Stealth Calvinism (or even non-stealth Calvinism) to be effective.
 Strategic brainwashing.
 And it happens though things like...

 Controlling the language: Calvinist pastors control the direction of the church by controlling not just the resources and staff, but also controlling the definitions of words, the theological language we speak.
-And by controlling the words (and verses), they can slowly modify our thinking and our perspectives on God and His Word, causing us to see everything through the lens of Calvinism - until we can't remember how to read the Bible in a clear, plain, commonsense way anymore.
+And by controlling the words (and verses), they can slowly modify our thinking and our perspectives on God and His Word, causing us to see everything through the lens of Calvinism - until our minds have been wiped clean of the ability to read the Bible in a clear, plain, commonsense way anymore.
 (See "Calvinist Bad Logic #1: Never Let a Calvinist Define the Terms!".)

 Briefly, for examples, here are some biblical words and how Calvinist's define them [correct definitions are in brackets]: